ps982182/SentimentAnalysis-BERT/README.md

 ## Deployment

-- Backend can be deployed on Heroku (Python/Flask).
+- Backend can be deployed on Heroku or Render (Python/Flask).
 - Frontend can be deployed on Vercel or Netlify.

 ## Contributing